 To start trading, one must have a Demat account.
 It is also called a dematerialized account.
 A Demat account is just like a bank account.

 It holds customer’s share certificates and other securities in an electronic format.
-The dematerialization process makes it easy to hold the share certificates and other securities.
+The dematerialization process makes keeping the share certificates and other securities accessible.

 It has reduced the hassling of physical form.
-Also, a protective instrument against chances of loss.
+Also, it is a protective instrument against the chances of loss.
 These losses can be due to fire, theft, and other ways.

 This can be understood more easily.
 Let us assume an example.
-You purchase shares of a company X. Previously they were transferred in a physical form.
+You purchase shares of a company X. Previously, they were transferred physically.
 But, after dematerialization, they are transferred electronically to the customer’s Demat account.

-Demat Accounts are opened by the depository participants.
+The depository participants open Demat Accounts.
 These participants can be a firm, individual, or a group.
 However, the participants need to be registered with any recognized depository.

-To open a Demat account you are required to submit some documents.
-Firstly, a proof of identity to recognize the real owner.
-You can use any valid document like a driving license, passport, etc.
+To open a Demat account, you are required to submit some documents.
+Firstly, a proof of identity to recognize the actual owner.
+You can use valid documents like a driving license, passport, etc.

 Secondly, an address proof.
 Also, in this section, the same document used for identity can be used.
 In addition, Income proof is recognized by the government.
 Furthermore, bank account details.
 Lastly, some photographs.